kazupong/Annotation_Tool_Swift/README.md

 ## Abstruct

-    Using Xcode with Swift4, this application enables users to annotate the coordinates of rectangular sections. that users wish to label.
+    Using Xcode with Swift4,
+    this application enables users to annotate the coordinates of rectangular sections. that users wish to label.
 ----------

 ## Remarks
     This app is currently under development by @kazupong.
-Because I, @kazupong am quite new to Swift development Any suggestion and feedback would be appreciated.
+    Because I, @kazupong am quite new to Swift development, Any suggestion and feedback would be appreciated.

 ## what I need to work on more...